 "What is the question for which the task light is the answer?"
 How can I explore, how can I enlighten myself?
 How can I journey from being to becoming?
 You are now ready for strategic innovation and ready to develop a new classic.

-The opportunity for strategic foresight is in recognizing the different nature of the inquiry that we undertake in different modes of behaviour, and the inherent capacity of one frame of inquiry to generate strategic outcomes.
+THE KEY OPPORTUNITY The opportunity for strategic foresight is in recognizing the different nature of the inquiry that we undertake in different modes of behaviour, and the inherent capacity of one frame of inquiry to generate strategic outcomes.

 1. In the common manifest behaviour mode we use creativity to improve our condition.
 This is the Problem/Solution space.
 In this space any new variable must be a solution to an identified problem – and creatively, we use the variable to improve the efficiency of our daily tasks with the result creating a Tactical Innovation.